Home / Asia / Malaysia / Bersia

 Hydro power plant in Yala, Malaysia.
 Approximate location 5.4297, 101.2092.

-Bersia is a 48 MW hydro power plant in Yala, Malaysia.
-Based on its capacity (estimated), it can supply roughly 48,054 homes (estimated).
-It ranks #41 of 55 Malaysia power plants by installed capacity.
+Bersia is a 72 MW hydro power plant in Yala, Malaysia.
+It is operated by Tenaga Nasional Bhd [100%].
+Based on its capacity (estimated), it can supply roughly 72k homes (estimated).
+It ranks #62 of 82 Malaysia power plants by installed capacity.
+Commissioned in 1983, it is around 43 years old — long-established.
 As a non-combustion source, it has no direct CO₂ emissions from generation.
 In context, hydro supplies about 17.5% of Malaysia's electricity; the national grid averages 602 gCO₂/kWh (20.7% low-carbon) (2025).

 Plant data: WRI Global Power Plant Database (CC BY 4.0), id WRI1000233.